umairsiddique3171/web-apps-dev/README.md

 # web-apps-dev

-contains practice code and projects for python web-apps-dev espescially for ML Applications
+contains practice code and projects for python web-apps-dev especially for ML Applications